SebastianOpriel/mds-wiki/Home.md

 There are two separate stages or environments of the Mobility Data Space.
 There is a test environment and a pilot environment.
 As the name implies, the test environment is used to test new connectors and resources.
 If you have a new connector, you should first test it in the test environment.

+Please note that there is no logical link between the _test mode_ of the Dataspace Connector and the Mobility Data Space _test environment_.
+You need to use the **productive mode** of the Dataspace Connector to register in the Broker **test environment**.

 ### Test environment
 An overview of the test environment can be found here: https://logging.test.mobilitydataspace.io/